Welcome to today's edition of the Rush 24-7 podcast.

 And that's all.

-Not only did John Kasich single-handedly, with a bit of uh bit of help from uh some guy called Reagan, uh tear down the iron curtain, not only did John Kasich single-handedly kick down the Berlin Wall with a with a bit of a he had like a s a slight little gentle shove at the back from this guy called Reagan,
+Not only did John Kasich, single-handedly, with a bit of help from some guy called Reagan, tear down the Iron Curtain, not only did John Kasich single-handedly kick down the Berlin Wall with a bit of a, he had like a slight little gentle shove at the back from this guy called Reagan,

-but John Kasich also served as the man who uh after nine eleven stiffened Rumsfeld's spine, because we all know what a wuss that guy is, and uh and and taught him about C Sum Sense.
+but John Kasich also served as the man who, after 9-11, stiffened Rumsfeld's spine, because we all know what a wuss that guy is, and taught him how to see some sense.

-So this is this is the you know, people have been talking about red-blooded red meat conservatives like Kasich.
+So this is the, you know, people have been talking about red-blooded red meat conservatives like Kasich.

-Kasich was actually doing the biggest red meat conservative act uh on that debate stage, and uh nobody's paid any attention to him.
+Kasich was actually doing the biggest red meat conservative act on that debate stage, and nobody's paid any attention to him.

 And everybody says that he only matched what Trump did.

-Trump actually didn't Trump Trump's general uh observations on his other on the other candidates have not been low.
+Trump's general observations on his other on the other candidates have not been low.

 Low energy is a reasonable characterization of Jeb Bush.